domsson/candies/cpu-proc/README.md

     3.12 %

-Print CPU usage withou decimals; print again when usage changed by 2% or more:
+Print CPU usage as whole number; print again when usage changed by 2% or more:

     $ ./cpu-proc -m -t 2
     3